 Governmental infrastructure levels can normally be measured by looking at the banking system in a country.
 In South Africa the banking system is on a par with almost any in the world and is better than a substantial number of countries.

 Medical costs and services within the private sector are extremely good, but they are expensive.
 If you are suffering from chronic ailments that are likely to get worse over time, you may wish to cost medical facilities by comparison with you current situation carefully before making a decision.

 Housing is the next item to be looked at.
 Retirement Villages in the RSA offer various choices for the purchase of one's own two bed roomed unit for amounts varying from around R 850 000 to possibly R4,000,000, depending on what kind of ownership choice is selected.

 There is however normally the assurance of a fully equipped medical facility and total infrastructure that will cater for most eventualities.
 Looking at the website www.seniorservice.co.za will give an idea of what is available.

 Security is a question on everyone’s lips, and it would be naive to say that there is no problem, but then this is true all over the world.
 With capital and / or income stream at one's disposal, all undesirable areas can be avoided and one can buy according to one's own requirements, without buying in places which are best avoided.
 This is a universal reality worldwide.

 Communication ability is of course an imperative in my arsenal and with English I can do almost anything in South Africa - read, write, converse and not get lost.

 In short, there are very few countries that can offer anywhere close to the climate, infrastructure, living style and financial leverage that are available to retirees when considering retirement South Africa.

 Don't give up your passport and citizenship, just allow yourself to consider actually realising that dream you have always had - you deserve it.

-Many thanks to Paul Rosenbrock of www.saarp.co.za fpr supplying this article.
+Thanks to Paul Rosenbrock of www.saarp.co.za for supplying this article on Retirement South Africa